brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 In our to-do list app,
 on top of our database
-if we want to enable third parties to build applications on top of our database, then we'd need to offer a RESTful/GraphQL API.
+if we want to enable third parties to build applications on top of our data, then we'd need to offer a RESTful/GraphQL API.
 We would still use and develop our RPC API for our own frontend.

 To conclude,
 we have seen that
-RPC is simpler and more powerful than REST/GraphQL if API endpoints can be modified at the whim of the frontend.
-Which is typically the case for internal code, and definitely not the case for third party code.
+RPC is simpler and more powerful than REST/GraphQL if API endpoints can be modified at the whim of the frontend, which is typically the case for APIs used by code written by ourself, and definitely not the case for APIs used by third party code.